 - Complete a certified Georgia “Behind the Wheel” program (if the applicant is under 17) or substitute training with the Parent/Teen Driving Guide (if the applicant is under 18) and also provide a session checklist, signed driving log, and parent/teen driving agreement.

 - Show proof of identity, full Social Security number, Georgia residency, and U.S. citizenship or lawful status.

-- Provide a signature from a parent/guardian/responsible adult and proof of high school enrollment, diploma, or GED (if applicant is under 18).
+- Provide a signature from a parent/guardian/responsible adult and proof of high school enrollment, diploma, or GED (if the applicant is under 18).

-- Show an Alcohol and Drug Awareness Program (ADAP) or Electronic Alcohol and Drug Awareness Program (eADAP) completion certificate (if applicant is under 18).
+- Show an Alcohol and Drug Awareness Program (ADAP) or Electronic Alcohol and Drug Awareness Program (eADAP) completion certificate (if the applicant is under 18).